Stanley Baker: Lead actor

 Baker finally broke away from supporting parts when cast as the lead in Hell Drivers (1957), a truck driving drama directed by Endfield.
 Before it was released he played another villain role for Box and Thomas, Campbell's Kingdom (1957), opposite Dirk Bogarde, shot in Italy (substituting for Canada).
 Following this he was meant to make Tread Softly Stranger with Diana Dors but George Baker was cast instead.
 Hell Drivers was a minor hit, and at the end of the year exhibitors voted Baker the seventh most popular British star at the British box office for 1957 (after Bogarde, Kenneth More, Peter Finch, John Gregson, Norman Wisdom and John Mills, and before Ian Carmichael, Jack Hawkins and Belinda Lee).
 The success of Hell Drivers saw Baker play a series of tough anti-heroes.
 In the words of David Thomson:

 Until the early 1960s, Baker was the only male lead in the British cinema who managed to suggest contempt, aggression and the working class.
 He is the first hint of proletarian male vigour against the grain of Leslie Howard, James Mason, Stewart Granger, John Mills, Dirk Bogarde and the theatrical knights.
 Which is not to disparage these players, but to say that Baker was a welcome novelty, that he is one of Britain's most important screen actors, and that he has not yet been equalled – not even by Michael Caine.

+Filmink argued the films "established Baker as Britain’s leading anti-hero, and first non-comic working class movie star.
+He would typically play a tough guy, a crook or a cop, who was involved in a heist, either committing it or tracking down the culprits, rather like Humphrey Bogart or John Garfield.
+The films would be medium budget, in black and white, heavily male focused, gritty and generally downbeat."

 Baker was a detective in Violent Playground (1958), a drama about juvenile delinquency from the director-producer team Basil Dearden and Michael Relph.
 He was reunited with Endfield for Sea Fury (1958), an action drama, playing a tugboat captain.
 He was voted the tenth biggest British star in Britain at the end of the year.